AbhaySingh97/constitution-chatbot/README.md

 - **Smart Search** with keyword matching and contextual fallbacks
 - **Interactive UI** with quick reply suggestions
 - **Comprehensive Coverage** of Fundamental Rights, DPSP, Fundamental Duties, and more
+- **📱 Fully Responsive Design** - Optimized for mobile phones, tablets, and desktops
+- **🔒 Secure & Production-Ready** - No hardcoded credentials, safe for public deployment

 ## Database Statistics